gianlucarloni/causality_conv_nets/README.md

 # Get started

 In this project, we have utilized Docker to run our experiments on a multi-GPU cluster at our Institute.
 Therefore, you'll find side files to assist in the launching of the experiments, such as the 'docker_run_[].sh' bash scripts and the 'Dockerfile' files.
 If you're used to utilizing Docker too, then simply build your Image and Container following our instructions.
-Instead, if you want to execute the framework on your local machine without any Docker, just install the required dependencies and packages as shown below.
+Instead, if you want to execute the framework on your local machine without any Docker, just install the required dependencies and packages.

-## Option A) Run it with Docker

-### Build the Docker Image
+## Build the Docker Image

 To make things easier and tidier, we'll build two separate docker images: one for the training experiments ([Dockerfile](https://github.com/gianlucarloni/causality_conv_nets/blob/main/Dockerfile)) and the other for the test/inference execution ([Dockerfile_test](https://github.com/gianlucarloni/causality_conv_nets/blob/main/Dockerfile_test)).
 As you can see, they both inherit (i.e., "FROM" command) the "nvcr.io/nvidia/pytorch" image.
 In addition, they optionally 'pip install' some packages such as 'tqdm, einops, seaborn, scikit-learn' in the "RUN" command, and, finally, specify the correct "ENTRYPOINT" for the container.

 Log in to your Docker and build two images with the above-mentioned Dockerfiles.
 Use a meaningful tag for them.

-### Prepare the docker_run launching script in bash
+## Prepare the docker_run launching script in bash

 The 'docker_run_loop_inner.sh' bash script is used to run the causality-driven and baseline versions of the networks with a hyperparameters optimization in a loop.
 The loop itself is actually performed within the python script itself, but here in the bash script, you must specify the lists of possible hyperparameter values.

 That bash script ultimately executes the 'docker run' command on the training docker image built at the previous step.
 Please, follow the instructions contained in that bash script to customise it and to set everything you need about the GPU device(s), accordingly to your system setup.

-## Option B) Run it on your local machine without Docker

-... to be continued

-# Once you finish training
+## Once you finish training

 Upon completion of the model's training, you will obtain a new folder with the training results.
 See the screenshot below for a visual example: